jaryncolbert/solitude/README.md

     the work.” -- Sol LeWitt

 This project was inspired
-by the work Conceptualism pioneer
+by the work of Conceptualism pioneer
 [Solomon "Sol" LeWitt](https://www.nytimes.com/2007/04/09/arts/design/09lewitt.html).

 Sol worked with various media,